eameniam/Airbnb-Price-Prediction/README.md

 # Los-Angeles-Airbnb-Price-Analysis

-In this project, I focus on three business problems and predicted the reservation price using the KNN machine learning algorithm regarding the Los Angeles Airbnb Sep.2019 dataset.
+In this project, I focus on three business problems and predicted the reservation price using the KNN machine learning algorithm regarding the Airbnb  dataset.

 ### Table of Contents